expendable1565/hm_update/README.md

 ## DEBUGGING

-The .vscode file contains basic launch parameters for debugging this project
+The .vscode file contains basic launch parameters for debugging this project on vscode

 ## BUILDING